ahandrewh teaches IAT-334interface design

 Andrew is not currently teaching IAT-334.
 This material is left online for reference only.

-Your lecturer and teaching assistant (TA)
+Your lecturer and teaching assistants (TAs)

-The Summer 2021 teaching team is:
+The Summer 2024 teaching team is:

 Andrew Hawryshkewich (lecturer)